animalSymbolicum/assumptions/README.md

 ## Overview of assumptions assessment tests (pre-tests)

-All tests and graphs to assess specific assumptions like the distribution, independence, identical distribution (homogeneity) or randomness are collected in a central catalogue table.
+All tests and graphs to assess specific assumptions such as the distribution, independence, identical distribution (homogeneity) or randomness are collected in a central catalogue table.